Ayiadim/WilliamHill.Website/README.md

 Load up the .sln file in Visual Studio 2017 and ruF:\Projects\WilliamHill-Web\WilliamHill.Service\MockCustomerRepository.csn using any of the provided methods.

+The horses for each race will show up if you click on the row.

 -----------------------
 Possible Improvements
 -----------------------